ConnorMatthews/ConnorMatthews.github.io/README.md

 Pro Tip: You should avoid indenting any of your lists, GitHub will do this automatically once your resumed has been copied over there.
 At this point, all aspects of your resume should be formatted in Markdown.
 You can verify this by looking at the preview window.

-## Part 2: Putting a resume online with GitHub Pages
+## Part 2: Putting a Resume Online With GitHub Pages
 Now that you have a Markdown formatted resume file, it is time to host it online.
 For this exercise, you will learn how to do this with GitHub Pages.
 GitHub pages is a feature tied to a GitHub repository that allows you to host files from the repository as web pages that can be viewed online by anyone.
 A GitHub account gets one GitHub pages repository to use for free.
 Here is how it is done.
 1. Log in to your GitHub account.
 2. Create a new public repository.
 The repositories name must be your account name, followed by ‘github.io’.